What to do in winter

 5. Time for a bit of pampering and relaxation

 We're well-known for our fantastic walking, but our tranquil surroundings also makes the North York Moors a hot spot for retreats and rejuvenating breaks good for your mind, body and soul, all offering their own little havens of peace.

 The Verbena Spa in the chic Feversham Arms Hotel in Helmsley, is probably the most well-known, with a Top 5 spa listing in Tatler magazine.
 Outdoor hot tubs and heated pool only add to the charm.
-You'll also find luxurious spa treatments at other boutique hotels, Gisborough Hall and Raithwaite Hall.
+You'll also find luxurious spa treatments at the boutique hotels, Gisborough Hall and The Hotel at Raithwaite.
 The Amber Rooms at The Spa Hotel in Saltburn is one of the area's newest opening while the romantic ‘Pamper Break’ package from The Pheasant Hotel in Harome is hard to resist, think candle-lit swim, champagne and holistic therapy treatments.

 It's all about down-to-earth relaxation at The Orange Tree in Rosedale Abbey, from Indian head massages, a bit of yoga if you fancy, spa treatments, along with moorland strolls plus tea and cake by an open fire, a recipe for the perfect remedy.
 Like The Sycamores, also in Rosedale, The Orange Tree makes the most of those endless North York Moors views with covered outdoor hot tubs, alongside other treatments.
 The Little Yoga Company offers simple yoga retreats while Raw Horizons offers exclusive Women only well-being retreats.

 Or simply kick back with a short break in a Forest Holiday treehouse in Keldy Forest or a log cabin at Cropton, where you can enjoy an in-cabin spa treatment before chilling out in the outdoor hot tub with the sounds of the night forest around you.